ahabdeveloper/VRChat/Cap Weights - README.md

 ## Limitations

-- **Single Vertex Group Processing**:
-  This addon processes only the active vertex group by default.
-To process all vertex groups, select **Cap Weights - ALL**.

 - **No Built-in Undo**:
   The operator doesn’t have an internal undo feature.
 Use Blender’s undo function (`Ctrl + Z`) if needed.